Welcome to Kerry and Patricia Milan's web site, ARDROSS HOUSE

 An article is attached on the variableness of spellings for family names:

-This will be mainly a music site, though, with works for voice, strings, wind ensembles, etc, as well as a wide range of educational material by the composer - if you just have time to visit one or two sites now, try PIPPA or the COMPLINE settings, or head for Scotland and its "New Song".
-Or for an educational visit, try one of the revised "Hosanna" sites.
+This will be mainly a music site, though, with works for voice, strings, wind ensembles, etc, as well as a wide range of educational material by the composer.

 A new publishing house has been set up to publish Kerry Milan's music.
-It is called ARDROSS HOUSE, and eventually all his music will be available through the new firm.
-Further information can be obtained from firstname.lastname@example.org
+It is called ARDROSS HOUSE, and eventually all his music will be available there Further information can be obtained from firstname.lastname@example.org

 Thank you for looking in.
-Please keep track of how the site develops.
+Please keep track of how the site develops - coming up next will be the Caledonia My Country site.

 the Central Composers' Alliance Site, click here to return to its home page.